The Customer Lifecycle in Retail

-From the first time a potential customer discovers your brand to the moment they make a purchase, they go through several phases.
-We call this process the customer lifecycle in retail.
-It's essential to master each phase of this funnel, so you can adapt your marketing strategies accordingly.
+From the moment a potential customer first discovers your brand until the moment they make a purchase, they go through several phases.
+It’s a high-stakes journey: 55% of European consumers say they can’t afford to make the wrong choice (PMG, 2025), which is why it’s so important to reduce uncertainty and build trust at every step.
+We refer Retail this process Retail the Retail customer lifecycle.
+It’s essential to understand each phase of this funnel so you can tailor your marketing strategies accordingly.

 In this article, we'll go through each of these steps and how to approach them to maximize your results.